 The official observers are in place.

-The ‘ship’s bow’ metalwork added to the front of the Orchard Centre, an integrated services centre opened late 2009, shares a certain geometry with the rubbled remains of the last of three tower blocks which visually dominated the local landscape since the 1960s.top
+The ‘ship’s bow’ metalwork added to the front of the Orchard Centre, an integrated services centre opened late 2009, perhaps shares a complementary geometry with the rubbled remains of the last of three tower blocks which dominated the local landscape since the 1960s.top

 Once the rubble of the last demolition had been cleared, all that remained as explicit evident of the Homethorpe high-rise community was a solitary signboard.
 Painted over are the block numbers, used before the flats were given names.
 The sign was taken down during the second week of April 2013 and is now in private ownership.
 In the background is the Orchard Centre.